meteor/meteor/content/methods.md

 <h2 id="method-form">Calling a Method from a form</h2>

-The main thing enabled by the `ValidationError` convention is simple integration between Methods and the forms that call them.
+The main thing enabled by the `ValidationError` convention is integration between Methods and the forms that call them.
 In general, your app is likely to have a one-to-one mapping of forms in the UI to Methods.
 First, let's define a Method for our business logic:

 ```js
 // This Method encodes the form validation requirements.